Here’s a list of our most frequently asked questions for headshot sessions.

 Real Estate Agents for instance have their headshot on their website, flyers, property signage, sold stickers, social media, property listing websites.

-With that kind of usage and exposure, even if you spent $1000, you could do so in the full knowledge that it will make you much more than this in future sales that yopu’d be likelly to get off the back of this.
+With that kind of usage and exposure, even if you spent $1000, you could do so in the full knowledge that it will make you much more than this in future sales that would no doubt come from a trustworthy and welcoming portrait of yourself.

-For others, a great headshot may be the difference between getting asked in for an interview or promotion and being on track to getting a much higher salary.
+For others, a great headshot may be the difference between getting asked in for an interview or getting a promotion by showing you’ve the right image for the job.

 With confidence we can say that we have never heard of anyone begrudging paying for a good headshot but we hear regular complaints from people who paid for a bad headshot that they couldn’t use.